Who We Are

 Mr. Nyambi had over twenty-five years of working experience within the UN system; he handled high level responsibilities, including serving as UNDP Resident Coordinator and Chair of the UN Regional Directors’ Team for Southern Africa.
 He has provided development support, strategic planning, managerial/advisory services for the UN/UNDP, NEPAD, AU, APRM, ACBF as well as various regional development-based organizations; he has also worked closely with governments, international organizations, civil society organizations, and private sector entities… (Mr. Nyambi’s profile).

-CAPDEV is based in South Africa and engaged in continent-wide development issues in Africa; collaborating and supporting the lead work of Africa’s key continental organizations as well as international/United Nations system, partner organizations, and Civil Society/Non-Governmental organizations such as (insert a link to organisations we work with).
+CAPDEV is based in South Africa and engaged in continent-wide development issues in Africa; collaborating and supporting the lead work of Africa’s key continental organizations as well as international/United Nations system, partner organizations, and Civil Society/Non-Governmental organizations such as (Partners/organisations we work with).

 CAPDEV believes that the time has come to draw on the many decades of development practice experiences in Africa, as a basis for generating innovative and contextualized approaches for taking Africa’s human development agenda to the next level.
 We are dedicated to strengthening human and institutional capacity of development organizations, development practitioners and stakeholder groups in Africa in a number of ways involving strategic work on key themes and issues.